-But when celebrities like Selena open up about their own struggles with mental health, it lets others know that mental illness can happen to anyone, and most importantly there’s nothing wrong with asking for help.
+But when celebrities like Selena open up about their own struggles with mental health, it reminds everyone that mental illness can happen to anyone.
+And, most importantly, it reminds us that there’s nothing wrong with asking for help.

 Below is a timeline of every time Selena opened up about her struggles with mental health.

 November 2016: She First Alluded to Mental Health Struggles at the AMAs

 After having to end her 2016 tour early due to health issues, Selena made her return to the public eye at the American Music Awards.
 Her speech alluded to her mental health struggles and inspired fans around the world.
 She said,

 “I think it’s safe to say that most of you know a lot of my life whether I liked it or not.
 And I had to stop.
 Because I had everything, and I was absolutely broken inside.
 And I kept it all together enough to where I would never let you down, but I kept it too much together to where I let myself down.”

 “If you are broken, you do not have to stay broken.”

 April 2017: She Opened Up About Seeking Treatment in an Issue of Vogue

 In 2016, she was checked into a rehab facility in Tennessee, where she stayed for three months.
 She later told Vogue for her April 2017 cover story,